 The Avalon has standard Whiplash Injury Lessening Seats (WIL), which use a specially designed seat to protect the driver and front passenger from whiplash.
 During a rear-end collision, the WIL system allows the backrest to travel backwards to cushion the occupants and the headrests move forward to prevent neck and spine injuries.
 The Passat doesn’t offer a whiplash protection system.

 Over 200 people are killed each year when backed over by motor vehicles.
-The Avalon Limited/Touring offers optional Rear Cross-Traffic Braking which use rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
+The Avalon Limited/Touring offers optional Rear Cross-Traffic Braking that uses rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
 The Passat doesn’t offer backup collision prevention brakes.

 The Avalon Limited/Touring offers an optional Bird’s Eye View Camera to allow the driver to see objects all around the vehicle on a screen.
 The Passat only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.